bamler-lab/constriction/README.md

-**Live demo:** [here's a web app](https://robamler.github.io/linguistic-flux-capacitor) that started out as a machine-learning research project in Python and was later turned into a web app by using `constriction` in a WebAssembly module).
+**Live demo:** [here's a web app](https://robamler.github.io/linguistic-flux-capacitor) that started out as a machine-learning research project in Python and was later turned into a web app by using `constriction` in a WebAssembly module.

 ## Project Status